How do you use a capital loss?

 Inclusion rate

-The rate used to determine "taxable capital gains" and "allowable capital losses," called an inclusion rate (IR), has changed over the years.
+The rate used to determine "taxable capital gains", "allowable capital losses" and "allowable business investment losses" is called an inclusion rate (IR).
+The IR has changed over the years.
 As a result, the amount of net capital losses of other years that you can claim against your taxable capital gain depends on the IR that was in effect when the loss and the gain were incurred.
 Also, the way you apply these losses may differ if you incurred them before May 23, 1985.
-For more information, see How do you apply your net capital losses of other years to 2023?.
+For more information, see Applying your net capital losses of other years to 2024.

-If you had a capital loss or gain in 2023, you must complete Schedule 3, Capital Gains (or Losses).
+If you had a capital loss or gain in 2024, you must complete Schedule 3, Capital Gains or Losses.

 Period net capital loss incurred | Inclusion Rate |